-The Best of the City – Things to do in Sao Paulo
+The Best of the City – Things to do in São Paulo

-As well as a great culinary scene and lively nightlife (see below) the city has a number of outstanding museums that provide an in depth look at many aspects of Brazilian society.
-The most well known is MASP (Museu de Arte de Sao Paulo) which has a large collection of art from a variety of the world’s greatest ever artists.
+As well as a great culinary scene and lively nightlife (see below), the city has a number of outstanding museums that provide an in depth look at many aspects of Brazilian society.
+The most well known is MASP (Museu de Arte de São Paulo) which has a large collection of art from a variety of the world’s greatest ever artists.

 Then there is the national obsession that is football.
-The Museu do Futebol underneath the terraces at The Pacaembu Stadium might well be the best museum of it’s kind in the world.
+The Museu do Futebol underneath the terraces at the Pacaembu Stadium might well be the best museum of its kind in the world.
 It offers an entertaining and interactive experience that summarises the history of football in Brazil and documents the highs and lows of past World Cups.

-The city also boast some intriguing little districts that are worth checking out day or night.
+The city also boasts some intriguing little districts that are worth checking out day or night.
 The most popular with travellers is Vila Madalena which has a bohemian village feel to it which makes it suddenly quite easy to forget that you are in such a giant metropolis.
-Numerous budget hostels have sprung up in recent years making this a decent place to base yourself and this area certainly has the closest thing to a backpacker feel in Sao Paulo.
-It is also the best place to check out some of Sao Paulo’s fabulous street art.
-The wonderfully named Beco do Batman is a collection of streets and alleys literally covered in the stuff in the heart of Vila Madalena.
+Numerous budget hostels have sprung up in recent years making this a decent place to base yourself and this area certainly has the closest thing to a backpacker feel in São Paulo.
+It’s a good idea to think about location carefully when it comes to staying in hostels in the city due to both its size and safety concerns in some areas.

-There are lots of small quirky bars in Vila Madalena, many with live Samba and other types of music.
-There are numerous districts that are worth venturing to in search of nightlife.
-Rua Augusta which dissects the giant Avenida Paulista is a safe bet for some decent action and has decent alternative rock clubs.
+Other areas to consider for nightlife include Rua Augusta which dissects the giant Avenida Paulista and is a safe bet for some decent action and has excellent alternative rock clubs.
 Nearby Bela Vista also has some good nightlife but it’s worth asking a local or someone at your hostel as nightlife here is fairly changeable and what’s hot now might not be in six months time.
 Many of the best places have also been hit hard by the pandemic so depending on the time of your visit, you may need to find other things to do in São Paulo at night besides partying hard.